Teaching-Accessibility/course-project-colorguide/README.md

 In your terminal, execute
 `git clone https://github.com/Teaching-Accessibility/course-project-colorguide.git`

-In Chrome, go to this link: chrome://extensions, and switch to developer mode (toggle button in right hand corner)
+In Chrome, go to this link: chrome://extensions, and switch to developer mode (toggle button in upper right hand corner)

-Press Load Unpacked button and select folder where you cloned the repo
+Press Load Unpacked button and select the cloned repo folder

 Press Command Q to run the extension or select it under the puzzle piece icon on the taskbar of Chrome.

+If the extension does not work, restart Chrome by typing "chrome://restart" into the address bar

 https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/#:~:text=Goto%20Chrome%20Settings%20using%20three,Then%20Select%20Extensions.&text=Click%20on%20Load%20Unpacked%20and,which%20the%20manifest%20file%20exists.